 Our emotions are a barometer of our thought life.
 Emotional self-care is about doing things that improve our emotional wellbeing.
 It works hand in hand with mental self-care.

 - Above all, learn to meditate and practice it every day.
 Here is a simple two-step form of meditation.
-This is vital for emotional self-care.
+It’s vital for emotional self-care.

-- Writing inspirational notes and Affirmations is a powerful way to boost your attitude.
+- Writing inspirational notes and Affirmations are a powerful way to boost your attitude.
 Put them on sticky notes.
-Then, place them in your car, in your lunch, on the mirror, and refrigerator.
+You can then place these stickers in your car, in your lunch, on a mirror, and refrigerator.
 So, in this way, you benefit twice.
 You benefit when you write them and then again when you read them.

 - Another great exercise is to read your affirmations out loud.
 And end with the phrase, “I love you.”
 Hearing these words is a way of self-healing and nurturing your soul.

 - Practice “stream of consciousness writing.
 Some call it “morning pages,” but it’s the process of Automatic Writing.
 And it will open your creative mind.

 - Talk to friends.
 Do it in person if you can.
 But, a phone call is better than no contact at all.

 - Create and write in your journal.
 This probably the least expensive and most valuable tool.
 It’s a powerful tool for spotting trends and making positive changes.

 - Spend time with pets from time to time; if you don’t have one go to a pet store or animal shelter.